jeglobalcouncil/website-generator/source/_posts/confederations/jade-italia.md

 ---
 type: confederation
-title: JADE Italia
+title: Junior-Enterprises Italy
-logo: /assets/logos/jade-italia.png
+logo: /assets/uploads/italy-logo-junior-enterprises.png
 no_of_JEs: 18
 no_of_JEurs: 650
 no_of_projects: 160